 Trace your hand onto a fresh piece of construction paper, and then carefully cut it out.
 With your yarn, cut up around 30 short strands and then glue them onto your cutouts’ fingertips.
 This will be dad’s hair!

-Empower your little ones to take the lead on the creative process.
+Parents should take the lead with the cutting, but empower your little ones to take the lead on the creative process.
 Perhaps they want to use a different color for the construction paper, or make dad’s hair extra long!

 Step 2 – Fold: